 Chapter 4 is available to download and read here (PDF).
 It offers guidelines and best practices -- according to the vCloud Operations Framework -- for the efficient pooling of on-demand, self-managed virtual infrastructures, which are consumed as services, including Software as a Service, Platform as a Service, Infrastructure as a Service, Desktop as a Service and even IT as a Service.
 The chapter also explains the dynamic nature of cloud resources and workloads and how this influences the scope and maturity of vCloud infrastructures.

 Highlights from Chapter 4:

-- Companies adopt cloud computing to improve quality of service, business agility, and operating
+- Companies adopt cloud computing to improve quality of service, business agility, and operating cost efficiency.

 Increased cost efficiency: The key to increased cost efficiency is reduction of operational expenses.
 The current operational cost and burden of managing IT -- approximately 70% operational expenses (OpEx) and 30% capital expenses (CapEx) -- must change, especially as IT becomes more service driven.
 IT operational processes for vCloud computing must be enhanced by automation and the use of tools for management, compliance, and process governance.
 IT organizational structures must be optimized to support vCloud operations and management.

 Editor's note: The chapter excerpt from VMware vCloud Architecture Toolkit (vCAT): Technical and Operational Guidance for Cloud Success, is available courtesy of VMware Press, a publishing alliance between Pearson and VMware.